Help header

 The Co-operative Bank – the right fit

-We’ve spent a lot of time evaluating this opportunity and believe it’s the right thing to do.
+We’ve spent a lot of time evaluating this opportunity.
 The Co-operative Bank is a financially stable, profitable organisation with a shared heritage and products and services that complement our own.

-We may be three times bigger, but the Bank’s customers, colleagues, branches, mortgages and savings balances, and the additional products and services it provides such as its business proposition, will make us stronger and able to keep offering the value and service that matters to you.
+We may be the bigger organisation, but the Bank’s customers, colleagues, branches, mortgages and savings balances, and the additional products and services it provides such as its business proposition, will make us stronger and able to keep offering the value and service that matters to you.
 We’re confident that we have the people, capability, and the financial strength to achieve this.

 What happens next

-It’s really important to us that we keep you informed.
-We’ll keep our website updated and you can find more information, including the formal regulatory announcement, here now.
+It’s really important to us that we continue to keep you informed.
+We’ll keep our website updated and you can find more information, including our latest regulatory announcement, here now.

 This is an exciting moment for the Society.
 We have a very successful history, and we believe this could be the basis of a very successful future – with membership, great value and great service at its heart.